| So how are we finding life in NZ? You've

 way back to Australia - we hadn't caught up with them in person since

+about 2004!
 Amongst others, Pier 21 Marina could provide

 source material for a mini soap opera; Mark from Heartbeat came